 To get the highest designation by ASHI, ASHI Certified Inspector, a home inspector has to pass the proctored National Home Inspector Exam consisting of 200 questions in 4 hours.
 They must complete the Code of Ethics and ASHI SOP online training courses.
 Also, they must complete a minimum of 250 fee-paid home inspections with reports, plus other training.

 If you are looking to get the most out of your home inspection, it is a good idea to ask questions.
-If you are unsure of what questions to ask or where to start, consider asking what the home inspection covers, how long they have been in the home inspection field, and how many homes they have inspected previously.
+If you are unsure of what questions to ask or where to start, consider asking what it covers, how long they have been in the home inspection field, and how many houses they have inspected previously.
 You can also inquire about their experience in residential inspections and determine whether they complete any repairs or improvements based on the inspection results.

-Many homeowners choose either a fourpoint inspection or a full inspection.
-As the name suggests, a fourpoint inspection covers four main areas: HVAC, electrical, plumbing, and roofing.
+A basic four point inspection costs around $50 to $175.
+As the name suggests, it covers four main areas: HVAC, electrical, plumbing, and roofing.
 The home inspector looks at the heater, air conditioner, and ventilation to ensure the systems are running properly.
-They also pay attention to all the wiring, electrical panels, plumbing pipework, and fixtures along with shingles 5 or other roofing materials.
-This inspection is typically chosen for older homes, particularly those 25 years or older, that insurance companies may be reluctant to insure.
+They also pay attention to all the wiring, electrical panels, plumbing pipework, and fixtures along with shingles or other roofing materials.
+This is typically chosen for older houses, particularly those 25 years or older, that insurance companies may be reluctant to insure.
 That’s because these four systems may have been installed or repaired improperly over the years and require a detailed inspection to check if everything is acceptable.

+Earthquake strappings can be installed by a contractor and cost an average of $75 to $115 per strapping.
+Adding an inspection to check for other retrofitting techniques for your house can cost an average of $200 to $400.
 Earthquakes are natural disasters that can cause rupture to all sorts of structures, especially a house.
-Retrofitting a home for an earthquake is important to be prepared if ever an earthquake was to occur.
+Retrofitting a house for an earthquake is important to be prepared if ever an earthquake was to occur.
 One part of retrofitting your house for an earthquake includes earthquake strappings.
 These can help to restrain items from falling or damaging pipes during an earthquake.

-Earthquake strappings can be installed by a contractor and can cost an average of $75-$115 per strapping.
-Adding an inspection to check for other retrofitting techniques for your home can cost an average of $200-$400.
+An inspection of a safe room in your house can cost an additional $200 to $500.
 More and more houses these days are designing safe rooms, also known as panic rooms.
-These are rooms that are installed in a residence home to provide a safe shelter or hiding place in the event of a tornado, terror attack, hurricane, home invasion or other threat were to occur.
+These are rooms that are installed in a residence house to provide a safe shelter or hiding place in the event of a tornado, terror attack, hurricane, home invasion or other threat were to occur.
 Inspecting a safe room requires some extra time for a home inspector.
 They need to check the walls, locks, and many other areas of the rooms to make sure they are very secure.
-An inspection of a safe room in your home can cost an additional $150-$400.

-During a home inspection, the home inspector will cover many areas of the home.
-They will evaluate a bunch of different areas within the home including roofing, framing, the foundation, attic, drainage, plumbing, electrical systems, heating, pavement, fireplaces, stairs, doors, patios, decks, walls, ceilings, floors, appliances, and a number of other fixtures and components.
+During a home inspection, the home inspector will cover many areas of the house.
+They will evaluate a bunch of different areas within the house including roofing, framing, the foundation, attic, drainage, plumbing, electrical systems, heating, pavement, fireplaces, stairs, doors, patios, decks, walls, ceilings, floors, appliances, and a number of other fixtures and components.